liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbooks/05-querying-guestbook.markdown

 ```

 This class adds Guestbook fields to the search query constructed by the Search
-application in @product@.
+application in @sharepoint@.
 Later, when you asset-enable Guestbooks, this code
 allows indexed Guestbooks to be searched from the Search application when
 a keyword is entered into the search bar.
 Use the query helper to add search
 terms to the query that allow Guestbooks to be found.
 Here it's important to